w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 ![transfer](../assets/transfer-1.png)

 Now a modal window will appear on the page.
-The modal asks you to enter 3 inputs:
+The modal asks you to enter three inputs:

 - "send from account": Your account with funds that you will send from.
 - "send to address": The address of the account that will receive the funds.